-Cold-bending guidelines for shapes are also found in the AISC Manual.
-They are summarized below:
+Cold-bending guidelines for shapes are also found in the AISC Manual, Part 2 Section:

 Yes.
-AISC's 13th Edition of the Steel Manual is written based upon the 2005 AISC Specification for Structural Steel Buildings and provides design aids and charts for commonly used structural shapes: those listed in ASTM A6/A6M as well as hollow structural Sections [HSS] (square, rectangular, and round).
+AISC's Steel Manual is written based upon the AISC Specification for Structural Steel Buildings and provides design aids and charts for commonly used structural shapes: those listed in ASTM A6/A6M as well as hollow structural Sections [HSS] (square, rectangular, and round).
 This coverage is not intended to exclude the use of other shapes that may be available.
-Other shapes and combinations thereof may be designed and used within the requirements of the 2005 AISC Specification.
+Other shapes and combinations thereof may be designed and used within the requirements of the AISC Specification.

 If the HSS assembly is fabricated as an airtight enclosure, weep holes need not be provided because any moisture in the contained air will quickly be used and corrosion cannot progress.
 When non-airtight HSS columns are exposed to the weather or to temperature changes that can cause interior condensation, weep holes should be provided.
 If, however, a column is protected from the elements and is neither subject to drastic temperature change nor a humid environment, weep holes may not be necessary.
 Note that HSS members need weep holes if they are to be galvanized.